-During 2016, the volume throughput on our assets was in excess of 2.4 Bcf/d, originating from a diversified mix of customers.
-Our systems each have significant customer acreage dedications that will continue to provide opportunities for growth as those customers execute their drilling plans over time.
+During 2017, total wellhead volume on our assets was approximately 4.5 Bcf/d, originating from a diversified mix of customers.
+Our systems each have significant customer acreage dedications that we expect will continue to provide opportunities for growth as those customers execute their drilling plans over time.
 Our gathering systems also attract new natural gas volumes through numerous smaller acreage dedications and also by contracting with undedicated producers who are operating in or around our gathering footprint.
-During 2016, the combined NGL production from our processing facilities was approximately 155,000 Bbls/d and was delivered and sold into various NGL takeaway pipelines or transported by truck.
+During 2017, the combined NGL production from our processing facilities was approximately 375 MBbls/d and was delivered and sold into various NGL takeaway pipelines.